MrDamienJones/ArchitecturalDecisionRecords-Public-Markdown/ADR-WorkAndAcademia-ArchitectureAndResilience/ADRPUB-WAA-AAR-0001-ArchitecturalDecisionRecordAdoption-Latest.md

   - `Dev`: ADR is in development.
   - `Live`: ADR is Live.
   - `Paused`: ADR has been paused and is not currently active.
-  - `Superseded`: ADR has been superseded by a newer version.
+  - `Superseded`: ADR has been superseded by a significantly newer version.
 In **Filename**, `Latest` must be replaced with the date the ADR was superseded.
   - `Retired`: ADR has been retired with no new version.
 In **Filename**, `Latest` must be replaced with `Retired`.
 > **Each status change must be recorded in `DATES`.**